kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 A `Workload` is considered the Workload for this Job object if:
 - it is in the Job's namespace
-- its `spec.controllerRef` identifies the Job in `manageBoth` or the BYO (bring-your-own) path, or identifies the higher-level workload controller in the delegated path, and
+- its `spec.controllerRef` points at this Job.
+For a Job owned by a parent workload controller, it points at that parent instead.
+Matching is on `spec.controllerRef` only, never on the `Workload`'s `metadata.ownerReferences`
 - it contains the `PodGroupTemplate` named by `scheduling.k8s.io/group-template-name` when that annotation is set.

 Similarly, a `PodGroup` is considered the `PodGroup` for this Job if:
-- it is in the Job's namespace
+- it is in the Job's namespace, and
-- its `spec.podGroupTemplateRef` names the selected `Workload` and `PodGroupTemplate`, and
+- its `spec.podGroupTemplateRef` names the selected `Workload` and `PodGroupTemplate`.
-- it has an `ownerReference` whose UID is the current Job's UID.
-The reference need not be the controller reference for discovery.
-This prevents a `PodGroup` from being attributed to the wrong sibling when multiple Jobs share one `Workload` and `PodGroupTemplate`.

-The explicit BYO `PodGroup` path is an exception to implicit discovery, because when `spec.template.spec.schedulingGroup.podGroupName` is set, the controller uses that name as-is and does not require an ownerReference from the external `PodGroup` to the Job.
+When `spec.template.spec.schedulingGroup.podGroupName` is set (`manageNone`), the controller uses that name as-is and performs no discovery.

 #### Controller Workflow

-Scheduling-object creation has three separate eligibility rules:

-- **Initial enrollment (`manageBoth`):** the controller may create the initial `Workload` and `PodGroup` only when the Job has no associated pods, no `status.startTime`, zero `status.succeeded`/`status.failed`, and no `JobSuspended` condition.
-These checks avoid enrolling a Job that started before the feature was enabled.
-- **Delayed external dependency (`managePodGroupOnly`):** the controller may create the initial delegated `PodGroup` whenever the Job has no associated pods, is not terminal, and `spec.suspend` is false. `status.startTime` and a previously written `JobSuspended` condition do not close this window.
-This allows a parent-owned or bring-your-own `Workload` to become discoverable after the Job's first reconciliation.
-- **Resume:** creation after suspension follows the level-triggered state rules in [Suspend and Resume](#suspend-and-resume).
-It is not classified as initial enrollment and does not depend on observing a `JobSuspended` condition transition.

-`SchedulingBlocked` is a diagnostic condition.
-Setting it never closes a creation window, and the controller only sets it when a creation window is open.
-If the Job is suspended, already has pods, or is terminal, the controller does not look up scheduling dependencies and does not set the condition, even if a dependency is missing.
-A suspended Job therefore carries neither a runtime `PodGroup` nor a `SchedulingBlocked` condition.
+The Job controller attempts to create Workload and PodGroup only when the Job has no pods associated with it (no active or terminal pods owned by the Job).
+If the Job already has one or more pods, the controller only discovers and uses existing Workload/PodGroup if any and does not create new ones.
+This rule is important for correctness when the controller restarts or is upgraded in the middle of the workflow (i.e., after creating Workload but before creating PodGroup or pods).
+On the next sync, the controller will find the existing objects via informers/listers and continue.

+Suspended Job follows the same workflow that resumes Job does, gets its `Workload` created.
+Its `PodGroup` is created only on resume.

 The controller discovers or creates `Workload` and `PodGroup` as follows:

-1. Determine the management mode as described above.
-In `manageNone` the controller stops here and pods keep whatever `schedulingGroup` the pod template carries.
+1. Determine the management mode:
+  - In `manageNone`, the controller stops here and pods keep whatever `schedulingGroup` the pod template carries.
-2. Evaluate the applicable creation rule above.
-If it does not permit creation, only discover and reconcile objects that already exist.
-3. Discover or create the `Workload` associated with the Job:
+   - In `managePodGroupOnly` (skip step 3, step 4), that means the `Workload` is external.
+The `scheduling.k8s.io/group-template-name` annotation names its `PodGroupTemplate`, and the `Workload` is never adopted, recompiled, mutated, or deleted.
+If the `Workload` or the named template does not exist yet, the controller will set `SchedulingBlocked=True` and retry and the creation window stays open.
+2. If the Job already has pods (active or terminal pods owned by this Job), skip creation and only discover existing objects.
-   - In `manageBoth`, look up every `Workload` whose `spec.controllerRef` points to the Job.
+3. Look up existing `Workload`(s) in the Job's namespace whose `spec.controllerRef` points to this Job.
-       * If none exists and the Job is new, compile and create one with a controller `ownerReference` to the Job.
+  - If none found, compile a `Workload` from the Job's `spec.scheduling` and create it with a controller `ownerReference` and `spec.controllerRef` pointing to this Job.
-       * If the only matching object is external and the annotation is absent, block (`UnsupportedWorkloadStructure`).
+  - If more than one, or if the only one is not controller-owned by the Job and the annotation is absent, block (`UnsupportedWorkloadStructure`).
-   - In `managePodGroupOnly`, find the external `Workload` per the discovery rules and select the annotated template.
-A missing `Workload` or template is a retryable dependency failure, while the creation window stays open so a later reconciliation creates the `PodGroup` when the dependency appears.
-The external `Workload` is never adopted, recompiled, mutated, or deleted.
-   - Validate the selected structure; an unsupported or ambiguous result blocks (`UnsupportedWorkloadStructure`).
+  - If exactly one, that is the `Workload` for this Job; no changes to its `ownerReferences`.
 4. When creating a new `Workload`, the controller derives the scheduling policy from the Job's `spec.scheduling` rather than from the Job's type.
 It maps `spec.scheduling` into the `workloadbuilder` library, which applies the defaulting rules (defaulting to `Basic`, defaulting `Gang.minCount` to `parallelism`) and compiles the `Workload`.
 This happens for every eligible Job, including those that default to `Basic`.
-5. Look up `PodGroup` objects whose `spec.podGroupTemplateRef` targets the selected `PodGroupTemplate` and whose ownerReferences include the current Job UID:
+5. Look up `PodGroup`(s) in the Job's namespace whose `spec.podGroupTemplateRef` is associated with the target `PodGroupTemplate` for this Job, either a single template of the Job-owned `Workload`, or an annotated template of the external `Workload`.
-  - If none is found, create a `PodGroup` with a controller `ownerReference` to the `Job`, linked to the Job-owned `Workload` for a root Job or to the external `Workload` for `managePodGroupOnly`.
+  - If none found, create a `PodGroup` linked to that `Workload` and template, with a controller `ownerReference` to the `Job`, or to the Job's parent workload controller for a delegated Job.
   When the `scheduling.k8s.io/parent-compositepodgroup` annotation is present, link it to that parent `CompositePodGroup` instance.
-  - If exactly one, reconcile mutable fields only when it has a controller `ownerReference` to the current Job.
-Otherwise, its owner remains authoritative.
+  - If exactly one, that is the `PodGroup` for this Job, no changes to its `ownerReferences`.
+  Mutable fields (`gang.minCount`) are reconciled only when the Job is the controller owner.
+Otherwise, the owner/parent controller is responsible for it.
   - If more than one, block (`UnsupportedWorkloadStructure`).
 6. Execute the existing pod-management logic to create pods, including `schedulingGroup.podGroupName` in the pod spec to associate pods with the `PodGroup`.
 This step is not reached while the Job is blocked.
+If the Job already has active pods without `schedulingGroup` (created while the gate was off), new pods are created without it too and a `MixedSchedulingGroup` Warning event is emitted once, so a gang is never half-grouped.

 The controller requires informers, listers and indexers for `Workload` and `PodGroup` objects.
 Both `Workload` and `PodGroup` are automatically garbage collected when they were created by the Job